Expected clickthrough rate: Definition

 This status predicts whether your keyword is likely to lead to a click on your ads.
-AdWords takes into account how well your keyword has performed in the past, based on your ad's position.
-The expected click-through rate (CTR) that AdWords provides for a keyword in your account is an estimate based on the assumption that the search term will match that keyword exactly.
-At auction time (when someone's search terms triggers one of your ads), AdWords calculates a more accurate expected CTR based on the search terms, type of device and other auction-time factors.
+Google Ads takes into account how well your keyword has performed in the past, based on your ad's position.
+The expected clickthrough rate (CTR) that Google Ads provides for a keyword in your account is an estimate based on the assumption that the search term will match that keyword exactly.
+At auction time (when someone's search terms triggers one of your ads), Google Ads calculates a more accurate expected CTR based on the search terms, type of device, and other auction-time factors

-There are three possible statuses that you can get: above average, average or below average.
+There are three possible statuses you can get: above average, average, or below average.

-- Having an "average" or "above average" status means that there are no major problems with this keyword's expected click-through rate when compared to all other keywords across AdWords.
+- Having an "average" or "above average" status means that there are no major problems with this keyword's expected clickthrough rate when compared to all other keywords across Google Ads.

 - A "below average" status means that you might want to consider changing your ad text so that it's more closely related to your top keywords.